 If your claim is denied or there is a dispute regarding benefits, you should file a claim with the Commission and request a hearing within three years of becoming disabled, or within two years after the date of the last payment of compensation, whichever is later.
 You bear the burden of showing the Commission that you sustained the accidental injury in the course of your employment.

 Workers' compensation can be a huge factor in recovering from an injury or illness, but it also involves strict deadlines and copious documentation.
-Let an attorney familiar with the workers' compensation laws in Illinois provide a free claim evaluation so you can be more informed and better prepared for the process ahead.
+An attorney familiar with the workers' compensation laws in Illinois can help you navigate the system.
+Find a Illinois personal injury attorney near you to get started.

 Contact a qualified attorney.